ProOracleSQL/space/examples/readme.md

 Pro Oracle SQL Development Examples
 ===================================

-These files contain the SQL statements used in the book Pro Oracle SQL Development.
+These files contain the source code for Pro Oracle SQL Development: https://www.apress.com/9781484245163.

-The examples were built using SQL\*Plus formatting but I **strongly** recommend you develop SQL with a graphical IDE, such as PL/SQL Developer, Toad, or Oracle SQL Developer.
-I only used SQL\*Plus to make the output simple and easy to add to the book.
+Each file contains all the examples used in a chapter.
+The files are worksheets and should be run interactively in a graphical IDE such as PL/SQL Developer, Toad, or Oracle SQL Developer.
+There are a few random installation steps that use SQL\*Plus, but you should not try to develop advanced SQL in SQL\*Plus.

+If you have any questions or problems please contact Jon Heller at jon@jonheller.org.

 How to Install
 --------------

-Install the SpaceDB to use these examples.
-Each file is a worksheet that contains different queries for each chapter.
+Install the Space data set before using these examples.

 License
 -------

-TODO
-(I do *not* own the copyright on the book.
-Whatever the copyright is on these examples, it does not grant you any privileges for the book.)
+These worksheets are licensed under the LGPLv3.